 Not only are there administrative changes for exam boards to consider, like those set out by the government and Department for Education, but naturally they also need to ensure that their courses are always up to date and focus on contemporary scientific research as well as the content that was discovered many years ago.

-Although the basics will always remain the same, students can look forward to seeing references to new technology and more recent breakthroughs to support their learning of key concepts as the GCSE syllabi embrace the latest trends in biological research.
+Although the basics will always remain the same, students can look forward to seeing references to new technology and more recent breakthroughs to support their learning of key concepts as the GCSE syllabi embrace the latest trends in biological research, most of which are covered in the best study resources available.

 GCSE Biology Revision: Past Papers